luvnyen/gdp-labs-weekly-report-generator/README.md

 If invalid date formats are provided, the system will display an error message and instructions to fix the format.

-### Converting Markdown to Formatted Text

-Before converting your Markdown to properly format text in Google Docs, ensure that the Markdown option is enabled:

-1. In Google Docs, navigate to **Tools** > **Preferences**.
-2. Check the option to **Enable Markdown**.
-3. Click **OK** to save your changes.

-After enabling Markdown, follow these steps to convert your plain Markdown to formatted text:

-1. In Google Docs, press **Ctrl + A** to select all content
-2. Press **Ctrl + X** to cut the content
-3. Right-click on the empty document area and select **Paste as Markdown**

 ## Report Structure